LMSpenkelink/spenkelink-lewis-lab.github.io/content/post/ECPM2026/_index.md

 date: 2026-07-24
 ---

-Our entire lab travelled to Coffs Harbour for the 2026 East Coast Protein Meeting, where Jordan Nicholls was selected for an ASBMB–KSBMB award following his presentation.
+Our entire lab travelled to Coffs Harbour for the 2026 East Coast Protein Meeting, where Jordan Nicholls was selected for a best talk award following his presentation.

 <!--more-->